kubeedge/kubeedge/docs/proposals/device-crd.md

 // DevicePropertyVisitor describes the specifics of accessing a particular device
 // property.
 Visitors are intended to be consumed by device mappers which connect to devices
-// and collect data / perform actions on the device.
+// and collect data / perform actions on the device. type DevicePropertyVisitor struct {
-// A device may support multiple protocols.
-With visitorConfig,
-// users can define property access details per protocol per property for a device. type DevicePropertyVisitor struct {
 	// Required: The device property name to be accessed.
 This should refer to one of the
 	// device properties defined in the device model.